 In 1961, the Muslim Family Laws Ordinance (MFLO), introduced changes to various aspects of classical Muslim law.
 As part of this reform, marriages and divorces will be registered, orphaned grandchildren’s inheritance rights secured, polygamy will be restricted, all talaq (except the third of three) will be deemed, single and revocable court procedures regarding maintenance and divorce will be formalized, and mahr will be recoverable if it has been misappropriated.
 A marriage that fails to register is not invalid.
 Penal sanctions may be applied to those who violate the registration requirement.
 Marriage registration, under the MFLO, is mandatory, and failure to register is punishable with fines or imprisonment.
 Muslim marriages are still legal if they are arranged only in accordance with religious rites.

-The legal age of marriage in Pakistan is 18 years for males and 16 years for females.
+The legal age of marriage in Pakistan is 18 years for males and females.
 Underage marriages are strictly prohibited according to the law.
 As far as the matter of marriage guardianship is concerned, an adult Hanafi Muslim woman can enter into a contract for marriage without her wali’s consent because one of the prerequisites for a valid contract is the consent of the woman, not that of the wali, according to the court.

 To treat every talaq uttered in any form (except the third of three) as a single and revocable.
 Formalizing reconciliation, notification, and recovery procedures for mahr.
 Due to lack of notification, most Talaqs were rendered invalid during the 1960s and 1970s.
 A reform of the classical law concerning the exercise of talaq was also undertaken.
 According to the MFLO, the divorcing husband must notify the chairman of the Union Council in writing as soon as possible after a talaq has been pronounced.

 Right Law Associates, being the expert law firm in Pakistan serving you since 1985, can help you with all the legal matters.
 We aim to provide our clients with professional legal consultation in all family issues including divorce/khula, financial law, criminal cases, and other civil litigation matters.
 Our expert lawyers specializing in Family Law, Divorce Law, and other Civil Laws in Pakistan provide advice and consultation.
 By providing our clients with the best family and divorce lawyers in Lahore, Islamabad, and Karachi, we connect lawyers with clients seeking legal advice.